 Since the beginning of the digital era, marketers have recognized that content is king.
 Although the sophistication of the resources and analytics have improved drastically for those in the industry, the importance of creating regular, high-value content for your users has never declined.

-It is always a good time to be organized as a marketer, but Q4 is the right time to plan out the content for the first half of 2019.
+It is always a good time to be organized as a marketer, but Q4 is the right time to plan out your content calendar for the first half of 2019.

 According to the Content Marketing Institute, content marketing pulls in six times the number of leads of other forms of marketing.
 Meanwhile, websites who publish regularly with blog posts will have 434 percent more pages indexed than those that do not.
-Moreover, the organizations that publish 16 or more posts per month will see 3.5 times the amount of traffic than those who publish 0 to 4 articles on average.
+Moreover, the organizations that create a content calendar to publish 16 or more posts per month will see 3.5 times the amount of traffic than those who publish 0 to 4 articles on average.

 Regularly publishing this content, and doing so with a cohesive strategy that benefits your organization, can be a challenge.
 The higher cadence requires organization and direction for all the content creators.